joelpurra/recap/talks/great-firewall-detection.md

   - The probes leak internal state, showing a central system.
     - A centralized entity might control different proxy servers around the Chinese network.
     - Could also be controlled through switches at ISPs.
-    - There seeems to be probe/blocking system downtime once every 25h.
+    - There seems to be probe/blocking system downtime once every 25h.
 During this downtime nothing is blocked.
     - In 2012, systems were probed in batches.
     - In 2015, scanning is done in realtime; around 500ms delay after a user connects to a Tor bridge.
 - Probed or blocked protocols.